19 Nov, 2024 @ 19:23

 Police arrest child rape suspect in Spain wanted by the FBI in the United States

-A GUARDIA Civil officer who helped narcos steal hash worth €1.5 million from police storage has been sentenced to five years in jail.
+A GUARDIA Civil officer who helped narcos steal hash worth €1.5 million from police storage is just the tip of the iceberg.

-The Andalucia High Court partially upheld his appeal and reduced his stint from the initial eight years.
+The Andalucia High Court partially upheld his appeal this week and reduced his stint from an initial eight years to five years and four months.

-Defence lawyers for the cop, identified only as MC, argued that, although he guided the narcos into the Sevilla Guardia Civil Command in 2020 and helped them replace the real hash bales with fake lookalike ones, he didn’t traffic the drugs himself.
+Defence lawyers for the cop, identified only as MC, argued that, although he guided the narcos into the Sevilla Guardia Civil Command in 2020 and helped them replace the real hash bales with fake lookalikes, he didn’t traffic the drugs himself.

 MC would become one of 150 officers who were investigated – if not all convicted – for working with narco traffickers between 2011 and 2020, according to the Interior Ministry.
 It averages at a dozen a year.